“The Land of Champions” offers an abundance of natural beauty and baseball.

 There are a variety of smaller islands off the coast that are part of the Punta Petrona Natural Reserve and accessible by boat.
 There are a handful of cays and islets near the reserve as well, including the Caracoles, Cabezazos, and Alfeñique cays.
 Closer to land, Isla Puerca is nearby Jauca and Clavellina beaches.
 These are both less-crowded beaches, particularly during the week.
 Cortada beach and Santa Isabel beach are both popular and beautiful options in the area.

-In the neighboring community of Guayama, the Aguirre State Forest (Bosque Estatal de Aguirre) offers opportunity for nature walks, eco-tours, and more amidst beautiful mangrove trees that provide habitat for a variety of local fauna.
+In the neighboring community of Guayama, the Aguirre State Forest (Bosque Estatal de Aguirre) offers opportunities for nature walks, eco-tours, and more amidst beautiful mangrove trees that provide habitat for a variety of local fauna.

 The local baseball team is the Santa Isabel Potros, who you can see play at the local stadium, if you’re visiting during the season.
 The area has also produced more than its fair share of Major League players, considering the size of the community.
 Notable locals include former Rangers pitcher Jóse Guzmán, Astros shortstop and former AL Rookie of the Year Carlos Correa, and former Padres star Benito Santiago, among others.